 Election from all three groups is based on outstanding performance: scholarship in

-students, teaching and research in faculty, and community service in alumni.
+students, teaching and research in faculty, and outstanding work in the practice of

 Election to membership in Delta Omega is intended, not only to recognize merit, but also to encourage further excellence in and devotion to public health work.

 Since Delta Omega's establishment in 1924, the meaning and scope of public health has broadened tremendously.
 While it is still seriously concerned with problems of environmental sanitation and communicable disease control, public health action has come to embrace all aspects of health and disease in populations.
 These include the planning, organization and support of health promotion, disease prevention and medical care.
 Basic to modern public health are the social sciences as well as the natural sciences--both in the United States and internationally.